 You can set up to three priorities.
 All trees meeting the first priority are cut first, then all trees meeting the second priority, then all meeting the third, then all other trees.
 Cutting stops when the target removal amount has been met.
 DBH ranges are honored.
 If there is a priority tree outside the cut DBH ranges, it will not be cut under any circumstances.
-The exception to priority ordering is in the case of a basal area cut target.
-If a priority tree would cause too much basal area to be removed, a smaller non-priority tree may be cut instead to more precisely reach the target.
+Harvest will not continue to cut trees if there are any priority trees left in the target cut size ranges.
+The implication of this is that if Harvest has a basal area cut target, and there aren't that many priority trees or they are all large, the difference between the cut amount and the cut target may be larger than it would be in a non-priority cut.
 Priorities may not be applied to percent of density cuts, because these cuts are stochastic in nature so prioritization is meaningless.
 You can prioritize by the same data member more than once; for instance, first cut trees with growth between 5 and 10, then with growth between 0 and 5.